-The Governor with specific responsibility for SEN has completed the SEN Governor training and meets with the SENDCo termly.
+Mr Louis Reynolds is the Governor with specific responsibility for SEN has completed the SEN Governor training and meets with the SENDCo termly.

 How will my child be included in activities outside the classroom including school trips?

 Risk assessments are carried out and procedures are put in place to enable all children to participate in all school activities.